Planning for Temporally Extended Goals in Pure-Past Linear Temporal Logic: A Polynomial Reduction to Standard Planning: Handling Goals in PDDL

-It is easy to see that our compilation is polynomially related to the original problem. \begin{theorem} The size of the compiled planning problem $\Gamma^\prime$ is polynomial in the size of the original problem $\Gamma$, and in particular is polynomial in the the size of the temporally extended \PLTLf goal $\varphi$ of $\Gamma$. \end{theorem} \begin{proof} Immediate, by analyzing the construction. \end{proof}
+It is easy to see that our compilation is polynomially related to the original problem. \begin{theorem} The size of the compiled planning problem $\Gamma^\prime$ is polynomial in the size of the original problem $\Gamma$.
+In particular, the additional fluents introduced are linear in the size of the temporally extended \PLTLf goal $\varphi$ of $\Gamma$ (in fact, in the number of $\varphi$'s subformulas of the form $\Yesterday\phi$ and $\phi_1\Since \phi_2$). \end{theorem} \begin{proof} Immediate, by analyzing the construction. \end{proof}